remicres/otbtf/python/README.md

 ```

 Type `otbcli_TensorflowModelTrain --help` to display the help.
-For instance, you can change the number of epochs to 50 with `-training.epochs 50` or you can change the batch size to 8 with `-training.batchsize` 8.
+For instance, you can change the number of epochs to 50 with `-training.epochs 50` or you can change the batch size to 8 with `-training.batchsize 8`.
 In addition, it is possible to feed some scalar values to scalar placeholder of the model (currently, bool, int and float are supported).
 For instance, our model has a placeholder called *lr* that controls the learning rate of the optimizer.
 We can change this value at runtime using `-training.userplaceholders "lr=0.0002"`